Shiina esterification

 Shiina esterification is an organic chemical reaction that synthesizes carboxylic esters from nearly equal amounts of carboxylic acids and alcohols by using aromatic carboxylic acid anhydrides as dehydration condensation agents.
-In 1994, Prof. Isamu Shiina (Tokyo University of Science, Japan) reported an acidic coupling method using Lewis acid, and, in 2002, a basic esterification using nucleophilic catalyst.
+In 1994, Prof. Isamu Shiina (Tokyo University of Science, Japan) reported an acidic coupling method using a Lewis acid, and, in 2002, a basic esterification using a nucleophilic catalyst.

 Mechanism

 The successive addition of carboxylic acids and alcohols into a system containing aromatic carboxylic acid anhydride and catalyst produces corresponding carboxylic esters through the process shown in the following figure.
 In acidic Shiina esterification, Lewis acid catalysts are used, while nucleophilic catalysts are used for Shiina esterification under basic conditions.

 In the acidic reaction, 4-trifluoromethylbenzoic anhydride (TFBA) is mainly used as a dehydration condensation agent.
 First, the Lewis acid catalyst activates the TFBA, and then a carboxyl group in carboxylic acid reacts with the activated TFBA to produce mixed anhydride (MA) once.
 Then, a carbonyl group derived from the carboxylic acid in MA is selectively activated and is attacked by a hydroxyl group in the alcohol through intermolecular nucleophilic substitution.
 Simultaneously, residual aromatic carboxylic acid salt, which is derived from the MA, acts as a deprotonation agent, causing the esterification to progress and produce the desired carboxylic ester.
 To balance the reaction, each TFBA accepts the atoms of one water molecule from its starting materials, i.e., the carboxylic acid and alcohol, and then changes itself into two molecules of 4-trifluoromethylbenzoic acid at the end of the reaction.
 Since the Lewis acid catalyst is reproduced at the end of the reaction, only a small proportion of catalyst is needed relative to the starting material to drive the reaction forward.

 In the basic reaction, 2-methyl-6-nitrobenzoic anhydride (MNBA) is primarily used as a dehydration condensation agent.
 First, the nucleophilic catalyst acts on the MNBA to produce activated acyl carboxylate.
 The reaction of carboxyl group in the carboxylic acid with the activated acyl carboxylate produces the corresponding MA, in the same manner as in the acidic reaction.
 Then, the nucleophilic catalyst acts selectively on a carbonyl group derived from the carboxylic acid in MA to again produce activated acyl carboxylate.
 The hydroxyl group in the alcohol attacks its host molecule through intermolecular nucleophilic substitution, and at the same time, carboxylate anion, derived from 2-methyl-6-nitrobenzoic acid, acts as a deprotonation agent, promoting the progression of the esterification and producing the desired carboxylic ester.
 To balance the reaction, each MNBA accepts the atoms of one water molecule from its starting materials, changing itself into two molecules of the amine salt of 2-methyl-6-nitrobenzoic acid, and thus, terminating the reaction.
 Because the nucleophilic catalyst is reproduced at the end of the reaction, only small stoichiometric quantities are required.